lanox/go-tmux-session-gen/README.md

 ## Installation

-Script is written in Python3.
-So you may need to setup pyenv or get python3 from Homebrew.
+Script is written in Golang.

 iTerm2 Specific.